Remembering the deadliest fire in US history

 The deadliest fire in US history raged through Peshtigo, Wisconsin.

 On October 8, 1871, a firestorm roared through Peshtigo and surrounding areas.
-It not only killed over 2,000 people, it also destroyed the entire community and its livelihood.
+It not only killed between 1,500-2,000 people, it but also destroyed the entire community and its livelihood.
 The Peshtigo Fire Museum preserves this heritage through:

 The Fire Museum is housed in the first church built after the fire.